MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 > * AI Builder subscription

 > [!TIP]
-> If you do not have an AI Builder subscription, you can use an [AI Builder trial](/ai-builder/ai-builder-trials).
+> If you don't have an AI Builder subscription, you can use an [AI Builder trial](/ai-builder/ai-builder-trials).
 View the AI models page in Power Apps (make.powerapps.com) to get AI Builder, which directs you to start a trial.

 ### Supported functions